onwidget/awesome-amp/CONTRIBUTING.md

 - Start the description with a capital and end with a full stop/period/question mark.
 - Check your spelling and grammar.

-Thank you for contributing 😃
+Thank you for contributing and being awesome! 😎